Crochet: Sustainability and crochet in fashion

 Sustainability can be a key pillar of crochet, as it may use upcycled and environmentally friendly materials in yarn to create sustainable fabrics such as bamboo, hemp, cotton, linen, and wool.
-Since crochet is typically made by hand, crochet contributes to ethical production by adhering to the slow production of garments and accessories rather than the fast-paced and mechanized garments that are produced on a mass scale by the fast fashion industry.

-Crochet is typically made by hand, although there are crochet machines, in the process of being developed.
-Crochet contributes to ethical production by adhering to the slow production of garments and accessories rather than the fast-paced and mechanized garments that are produced on a mass scale by the fast fashion industry.
+Since crochet is typically made by hand, although there are crochet machines in the process of being developed, crochet contributes to ethical production by adhering to the slow production of garments and accessories rather than the fast-paced and mechanized garments that are produced on a mass scale by the fast fashion industry.

 Slow fashion is part of the "slow movement".
-The slow movement’s objective in clothing and garment manufacturing is to promote respect for people, animals and the environment.
+The slow movement's objective in clothing and garment manufacturing is to promote respect for people, animals and the environment.
 Slow fashion supports local artists, the use of eco-friendly materials, and preserves craftsmanship.
-Since slow fashion promotes the skill of being able to crochet, it’s able to provide jobs with a fair income for unemployed youths in Nigeria.
+Since slow fashion promotes the skill of being able to crochet, it's able to provide jobs with a fair income for unemployed youths in Nigeria.
 Money created from selling the crochet products is a method to improve their standard of living and meet sustainable development goal 8 (SDG).

 Slow fashion emphasizes the importance of providing high quality products over quantity, resulting in consumers being more aware of the ethics and process of material production and labor.
-A project called ‘Mini Fashion Statement’ was created in order to outline the condition of the factories/provide their opinions on the ‘true cost’ of fashion.
+A project called 'Mini Fashion Statement' was created in order to outline the condition of the factories/provide their opinions on the 'true cost' of fashion.
 Then these scrolls were placed in garments of fast fashion brands.
 The goal of this project was to raise awareness of ethical implications in the supply chain, which encourages consumers, who often purchase fast fashion, to rethink what they buy.
 (Corbett, 2019).
 Additionally, some people choose to crochet their own luxury items that are inspired by luxury fashion.
 The counterfeit crochet project was founded in 2006.
 Its goal was to bring to light that luxury can only be accessed by certain people.
-This project’s goal was to encourage people to use their crochet skills to replicate luxury fashion like Chanel and Louis Vuitton rather than buying from those companies.
+This project's goal was to encourage people to use their crochet skills to replicate luxury fashion like Chanel and Louis Vuitton rather than buying from those companies.
 Additionally, according to Kate Fletcher, slow fashion encourages using eco-friendly materials to minimize harm on the planet and to focus more on creating higher quality goods which in turn allows people to recognize the quality of different sustainable yarn such as natural fibers as well as recycled yarns.
 Additionally places like Milan offer markets where vendors from other regions come to sell yarn.
 Since the material comes locally the need to transport raw materials a long distance is reduced therefore reducing carbon emissions.
 Regional manufacturers also produce items closer to the point of consumption as it increases personal connection between consumer and producer, reduces carbon emission, and provides jobs.